Our TeamMeet The Island Trust's Crew - both on and off the water!

 Hi, I’m Hannah.
 I first went on a sail training voyage in 2008 and enjoyed it so much that I was soon sailing as a volunteer with the Ocean Youth Trust.
 This gave me opportunities to sail in the UK and abroad, including to Iceland, the Netherlands and Norway.
 I started working for the Island Trust in 2014, since then I’ve sailed with a wide range of groups on all three boats.
 I’ve taken part in events such as ASTO Small Ships Races and Paimpol festival, as well as becoming an RYA Cruising Instructor.
 I particularly enjoy meeting new people and having opportunities to visit and explore new ports.

-My name is Dan and I am 23 years old.
-I have been working on boats for 2 years and currently work on Pegasus, the Island Trust’s own green pilot cutter.
-I started sailing in 2014 when I went on Tectona as a young person for a week.
+My name is Dan and I have been working on boats for 6 years.
 My favourite thing to do on board is put up the topsail.
 In November 2015 Hannah and I were invited to Oman by Sail Training International to represent the UK at a wonderful event in support of international friendship and understanding.
 One day I want to own my own boat and sail across the Atlantic.
 Sailing is the perfect way to see the world from a unique perspective and widen horizons.
 It’s brilliant for teamwork and improving confidence.

-I began sailing 6 years ago, where I did the 2010 Tall Ships Race from Kristiansand in Norway, to Hartlepool, UK on board the sail training vessel James Cook.
+I began sailing 10 years ago, where I did the 2010 Tall Ships Race from Kristiansand in Norway, to Hartlepool, UK on board the sail training vessel James Cook.
 That’s what got me hooked, and I became a volunteer for the Ocean Youth Trust North on James Cook.
 They trained me up from scratch to get my qualifications and pass my first mates assessment.
 And during that time I’ve sailed on lots of various sail training boats.
 In 2013 I was selected to take part in the ASTO International Exchange, representing the UK sailing in Canada on Lake Ontario.
 Once I had finished uni, I spent my first season sailing professionally as a second mate and relief first mate for Gordonstoun School up on the West Coast of Scotland.
-And now I’m here for the next adventure.
-I’m also hoping to sail in both the Arctic and Antarctic later this year.
+More recently, I’ve sailed in both the Arctic and Antarctic.

 Hi I’m Helen and I look after bookings for The Island Trust.
 My first experience of sailing was at the age of 9 when my father bought a polystyrene boat which my sister and I painted bright yellow.
 We did not have the best of starts when we launched on the River Thames and almost sailed over a weir!
 These days I’m happy sailing on the Trust’s three beautiful boats and experiencing first-hand how much enjoyment people gain from being at sea.
 The best part of my job is hearing about the positive impact that sail training brings to so many young lives.

 I’m Jane and I am The Island Trust’s Bookkeeper.
 I’ve been with The Island Trust since 2007.
-As well as looking after the charity’s finances, I manage the website, company administration, and a whole host of other things.
-I love the sea and was lucky to grow up in a seaside town; famous for its harbour wall, The Cobb, and the Monmouth Rebellion, an attempt to overthrow King James II, when The Duke of Monmouth landed on the town’s beach on 11 June 1685.
+As well as looking after the charity’s finances, I manage the website, office administration, and a whole host of other things.
+I love the sea and was lucky to grow up in a seaside town famous for its harbour wall, The Cobb; fossil collector and paleontologist Mary Anning; and the Monmouth Rebellion, an attempt to overthrow King James II when The Duke of Monmouth landed on the town’s beach on 11 June 1685.
 There is nothing quite like the sound of the waves, the smell of the salty water and the fresh clean air to invigorate you.
 Working for this amazing sail training charity isn’t just a job to me, it’s a passion!